openeventdata/UniversalPetrarch/README.md

 Total            244       213        99        56       390    68.27%    31.73%    22.95%
 ```

-### Bulk comparison coding
+### Batch comparison coding

 The `-p1` and `-p2` options can be used to run comparisons against a large number of records coded with PETRARCH-1 and -2.
-We've been using this internally to test against 20,000 records: those files are too extensive to post on GitHub under fair use exemptions, so this section will attempt to describe how to set this up.
+We've been using this internally to test against 20,000 records: those files are too extensive to post on GitHub under fair use exemptions, but an example of the set-up with a small number of texts is included.

-At present, the name of the comparison directory is hard-coded as `P1-2_compare/` and this should be at the same level as the `validation.py` program.
+At present, the name of the batch comparison directory is hard-coded as `P1-2_compare/` and this should be at the same level as the `validation.py` program.
 Inside that directory is a file named `P1-2_compare_dictionaries.xml` which contains the `<Environment>` section of the validation XML file.
 The directory should also contain a file `files.list.txt` which is a list of the files to be coded; this allows a large corpus to be segmented into a set of smaller and thus more manageable files.
 A line beginning with `===` in this file will cause the evaluation of further files to stop.
-A example of this directory with a small number of texts is included.

 These files are similar to the `<Sentences>` section of the XML file but contain records of the form